 Storage Behavior

-NodeTool selects the storage backend based on available configuration:
+NodeTool selects the storage backend from NODETOOL_STORAGE_BACKEND

 Asset URLs